LNG Canada: Construction

 The first phase of the project includes a $6.2 billion Coastal GasLink Pipeline through northern British Columbia, which will be built and operated by TC Energy (formerly TransCanada Corporation).
 Coastal GasLink will be a 670 km gas pipeline with an initial capacity of about 2.1 billion cubic feet per day (Bcf/day) with the potential for expansion of up to approximately 5 Bcf/day.
 Construction activities began in early 2019 with a planned in-service date in 2023.
 The pipeline project is backed by 25-year transportation service agreements between TC Energy and the LNG Canada partners.

-The second phase is the construction of an $18 billion gas liquefaction and storage plant in the port of Kitimat, B.C., with two liquefaction 'trains' where the natural gas will be cooled to reach its liquid state, then be stored waiting for ships to transport it to Asian markets.
+The second phase is the construction of an $18 billion gas liquefaction and storage plant in the port of Kitimat, B.C., with two liquefaction "trains" where the natural gas will be cooled to reach its liquid state, then be stored waiting for ships to transport it to Asian markets.

 A new terminal for LNG carrier ships will be built at the port of Kitimat, connected to the LNG Canada liquefaction and storage plant.

 LNG carrier ships will sail up and down the Douglas Channel, to and from the port of Kitimat, to load LNG and sail to overseas destinations, mainly in Asia.
 Such ships may be owned and operated by some of the LNG Canada partners, or by their LNG purchasing clients, or they may be time-chartered from specialized independent ship owners and operators of such specialized ships.

 A potential controversy in connection with this large construction project is the level of customs duties that will be applied by Canada on any import of foreign manufactured steel modules, especially from China.

 Operation

-The plant produced its first LNG and shipped its first cargo in June 2025, and had shipped over 20 cargos when the second train started operating in November 2025.
+The plant produced its first LNG and shipped its first cargo in June 2025, and had shipped over 20 cargoes when the second train started operating in November 2025.
+On February 23, 2026, LNG Canada had shipped 50 cargoes to their customers.